gr4vy/gr4vy-go/api/docs/TransactionRequest.md

 HasAsyncCapture returns a boolean if a field has been set.

+### GetAntiFraudFingerprint

+`func (o *TransactionRequest) GetAntiFraudFingerprint() string`

+GetAntiFraudFingerprint returns the AntiFraudFingerprint field if non-nil, zero value otherwise.

+### GetAntiFraudFingerprintOk

+`func (o *TransactionRequest) GetAntiFraudFingerprintOk() (*string, bool)`

+GetAntiFraudFingerprintOk returns a tuple with the AntiFraudFingerprint field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetAntiFraudFingerprint

+`func (o *TransactionRequest) SetAntiFraudFingerprint(v string)`

+SetAntiFraudFingerprint sets AntiFraudFingerprint field to given value.

+### HasAntiFraudFingerprint

+`func (o *TransactionRequest) HasAntiFraudFingerprint() bool`

+HasAntiFraudFingerprint returns a boolean if a field has been set.

+### SetAntiFraudFingerprintNil

+`func (o *TransactionRequest) SetAntiFraudFingerprintNil(b bool)`

+ SetAntiFraudFingerprintNil sets the value for AntiFraudFingerprint to be an explicit nil

+### UnsetAntiFraudFingerprint
+`func (o *TransactionRequest) UnsetAntiFraudFingerprint()`

+UnsetAntiFraudFingerprint ensures that no value is present for AntiFraudFingerprint, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)